-Operational Plan 2023 - 2024 Update Actions Status Comment Maintain inspection programs for public swimming pools, places of shared oublic ols, places Throughout the 2023-2024 year, Council implemented inspection programs for public swimming pools, shared accommodation premises and mortuaries. accommodation and mortuaries The inspection programs were focused on achieving compliance with the Public Health Act and maintaining public health and safety.
-(4) Council staff completed all statutory inspections during the year with a high level of compliance being achieved.
+Operational Plan 2023 - 2024 Update

+Actions Status Comment

+Maintain inspection programs for public swimming pools, places of shared accommodation and mortuaries On-Track Throughout the 2023-2024 year, Council implemented inspection programs for public swimming pools, shared accommodation premises and mortuaries.
+The inspection programs were focused on achieving compliance with the Public Health Act and maintaining public health and safety.
+Council staff completed all statutory inspections during the year with a high level of compliance being achieved.
 Three Notices were issued to rectify non-compliances with the Act.
 Customer service requests were also responded to by officers during the year regarding public health matters.